funkycadet/weather-app/README.md

 It takes in city as an argument and the temperature can be defined at the start of the program.

-__REFERENCE__
-This app was constructed in relation to tutorials on RealPython.

 ## USAGE

 To run this app, ensure Python 3.1+ is available on your system.